ramonfontes/tutorials/exercises/handover/README.md

 ## Introduction

-The objective of this exercise is to write a P4 program that implements basic protocol for WiFi.
+The objective of this exercise is to write a P4 program that implements basic protocol for WiFi in order to provide seamless handover.

-With this basic protocol, switch s3 must perform the following action: drop packets from sta2 due to its RSSI.
+With this basic protocol, switch s3 must perform the following action: forward packets from sta1 to h2.

 Your switch will have a single table, which the control plane will populate with static rules.
 Each rule will map an IP address to the